jsiwu94/Moon/_posts/2019-12-17-Collaborative-Filtering-for-Subreddit-Recommendation-System.md

 from nltk.tokenize import TreebankWordTokenizer
 ```

-## Checking the Data

-    unique reddittor: 15000
-    unique subreddit: 29281
-    total data entry: (9391244, 3)

-    Are there null values from our API dataset?
-    username     False
-    subreddit    False
-    utc          False
-    dtype: bool

-## Evaluating our SVD Model - with Test & Train by Sampling 500 users
+## Evaluating our SVD Model with Train and Test Data by Sampling 500 users

 ```python